Table of Contents

 The River Fishing Gear Bag has a nice padded shoulder strap so it shouldn’t wear your shoulder out.
 There are multiple smaller zipper compartments for odds and ends along with buckles meant to secure your gear even better.
 Unlike a lot of other tackle bags, there are built in rod tube carry straps.

 This bag has a 3 level LED light system so you’ll never have to dig through your tackle box in the dark again.
 It comes WITH a 5000mAh rechargeable USB power supply so you can charge any mobile device to document your catches.
+It comes with External and internal mesh pockets to allow you to view contents easily.
+Removable plier holders go from bag to belt so your pliers are easy to find.
+The bag has webloops to secure tools.
+There are Base pads on the bottom of the bag to reduce wear and tear as well as keep the bag dry.

 There’s a solar panel clip on option in the off chance you’re seriously hurting for power but you’ll have to buy it separately.